schoukah/drawing_with_code_using_p5.js/01_what_is_drawing_with_code/README.md

 <div style='text-align: right'><p>https://www.futurelearn.com/courses/creative-coding/2/steps/35887</div>

-What themes do you find recurring in these definitions?
+Are there any recurring themes in these definitions that stand our for you?